-The most dominant ecological drivers on this site are fire and landuse conversion.
+The most dominant ecological drivers on this site are fire, soil moisture dynamics, and landuse conversion.
 This site is relatively fertile and nearly all of these locations have been converted to agriculture and other development.
-This site tends to occur in locations that are somewhat sheltered from fire, but frequent low intensity fire on a return interval of roughly 3 to 5 years is thought to be necessary to maintain the reference community.
-On this ecological site, longleaf pine woodlands is the reference community, because it represents the dominant precolonial forest community.
-It is probable that longleaf pine woodlands were a cultural state maintained by indigenous civilizations but, in most locations today, they no longer dominate the landscape.
+This site tends to occur in locations that are somewhat sheltered from fire, but frequent low intensity fire on a return interval of roughly 2 to 10 years is thought to be necessary to maintain the reference community.
+This site likely experiences seasonal saturation and seasonal dryness.
+The vegetation composition is very similar to drier sites (F153AY035NC), but this site is likely more productive.
+On this ecological site, longleaf pine uplands is the reference community, because it represents the dominant precolonial forest community.
+It is probable that longleaf pine uplands were a cultural state maintained by indigenous civilizations but, in most locations today, they no longer dominate the landscape.
 Historically, the use of fire by indigenous civilizations may have been extensive.
 Some limited wildfire and prescribed fire occur today, but fire suppression has been the norm since the 20th century.